Work completed on three national shelters for abused women - Jamaica Information Service

 She said plans to host international sporting events will be expedited as part of the recovery effort, working in tandem with the Tourism Ministry.

-Turning to plans to observe Jamaica’s 60th anniversary of Independence next year, Ms. Grange said that the celebrations will be special and a Secretariat has been set up to coordinate the activities.
+Turning to plans to observe Jamaica’s 60th anniversary of Independence in two years, Ms. Grange said that the celebrations will be special and a Secretariat has been set up to coordinate the activities.

 “We will have many legacy projects associated with the milestone,” she told JIS News.